 Alerce Andino National Park

-Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
+Alerce Andino National Park is situated in the Chilean Andes, part of the greater Andes mountain system.
+It is located in the Los Lagos Region of Chile.
 This national park covers about 393 sq km (152 sq mi) or approximately 40,000 ha (98,842 acres), out of which one-half are Alerce forests.

-The park is bounded by the Reloncaví Estuary on its east and south sides and by the Reloncaví Sound to the west (excluding a coastal fringe of a few kilometers).
+The National Park is bounded by the Reloncaví Estuary on its east and south sides and by the Reloncaví Sound to the west (excluding a coastal fringe of a few kilometers).
 To its north lies Chapo Lake.

 Vertical walls of granite surround the park's fifty or so lagoons.
 The park contains about 50 lakes and natural ponds.

-This regional ecosystem remained isolated from the glaciers that covered the area 12 thousand years ago.
+This regional ecosystem remained isolated from the glaciers that covered the area approximately 12,000 years ago.
 Today, one in three species in this forest ecosystem is not found anywhere else on the planet.

 The Alerce is a towering tree species native to the Andes mountains.
 The Alerce only grows one centimeter every fifteen years; however, these trees can surpass 50 m (164 ft) in height and live over 4,000 years.